monyhar/monyhar/monyhar/tools/traffic_annotation/auditor/README.md

 Windows platforms now and will be extended to other platforms later.

 ## Running
-Before running, you need to build the COMPLETE chromium and pass the build path to the executable.
+Before running, you need to build the COMPLETE monyhar and pass the build path to the executable.

 ## Safe List